-As a field, historic preservation should strive to address social, racial, gender, and economic inequality.
+Historic preservation professionals and organizations should acknowledge social, racial, gender, and economic inequalities and work to address these issues within the field.
 While the early decades of the preservation movement were rooted in the preservation of the dominant culture, the field has evolved over the decades.
-A twenty-first century approach demands acknowledgement of places and stories significant to communities of color, women, LGBTQ+ people, and people living with disabilities.
+A twenty-first century approach demands consideration of places and stories significant to communities of color and Indigenous groups, women, LGBTQ+ people, low-income families and individuals, and people living with disabilities.
 The use value and economic benefits of historic preservation in Rhode Island are well-documented, but firmly establishing equity as a core preservation value will require sustained analysis of past practices, evaluation of implicit biases, outreach to communities of color, diversification of the Commission itself, and a strong commitment to representation in the historic preservation field.
-The preservation of buildings, streetscapes, neighborhoods, histories, and cultural heritage will be most impactful when these benefits are accessible to all Rhode Islanders and each Rhode Islander.
+The preservation of buildings, streetscapes, neighborhoods, histories, and cultural heritage will be most impactful when communities are engaged with the process of preservation and the benefits are accessible to all Rhode Islanders and each Rhode Islander.